nulltea/kicksware-api/README.md

 ## Deployment

-Kicksware project can be deployed using following methods:
+Kicksware project can be deployed using the following methods:

 1. **Docker Compose file**

-   This method require single dedicated server with installed both [`docker`][docker-compose] and [`docker-compose`][docker-compose] utilities.
+   This method requires single dedicated server with both installed [`docker`][docker-compose] and [`docker-compose`][docker-compose] utilities.

-   Compose [configuration file][compose config] can be found in root of the project.
+   Compose [configuration file][compose config] can be found in the root of the project.
 This file already contains setting for reverse proxy routing and load balancing.

    Gitlab CI deployment pipeline [configuration file][ci compose config] for compose method can be found in `.gitlab` directory.